Tuffy Leemans: Professional career

-Coaching
+Coaching career

 After his playing career ended, Leemans continued for one year as the Giants' backfield coach in 1944.
 However, he retired from coaching in August 1945 to devote his time to his laundry business.

 He returned to coaching in 1946 as the part-time backfield coach for the George Washington Colonials while continuing to operate his laundry and dry cleaning business.

 Leemans also coached football at St. John's College High School and Archbishop Carroll High School, both in Washington, D. C.

-Later years and honors
+Personal life

 In June 1937, after his great rookie season, Leemans married Theodora Rinaldi at St. Michael's Catholic Church in Silver Spring, Maryland.
-They remained married for 41 years (until Leemans' death) had two children, Joseph, who died in 1977, and Diane.
+They remained married for 41 years (until Leemans' death) had two children, Joseph, who died in 1977, and Diane, who passed in 2023.

 Leemans and his wife lived in Silver Spring, Maryland.
 Leemans operated a duckpin bowling alley known as Tuffy Leemans' Glenmont Lanes.
 He also operated a laundry and dry cleaning business in the Washington, D. C., and Silver Spring dating back to and following his years as a football player.
-He was also active in the Washington D.C.
-Touchdown Club and was elected as the organization's president in 1956.
+He was also active in the DC Touchdown Club and was elected as the organization's president in 1956.

-In 1969, Leemans was selected as one of the backs on the NFL 1930s All-Decade Team.

-In 1978, Leemans was inducted into the Pro Football Hall of Fame.
-At the induction ceremony, he was introduced by his high school football coach Peter Guzy.
-In his speech, Leemans mentioned two of his teammates, Mel Hein, the Hall of Fame center, and Leland Shaffer, who Leemans credited as "my top blocker".

 Leemans' weight rose in his later years to 300 pounds from his playing weight of 180 pounds.
-In January 1979, less than six months after his induction into the Hall of Fame, Leemans died from a heart attack at age 66 at his condominium in Hillsboro Beach, Florida.
+In January 1979, less than six months after his induction into the Pro Football Hall of Fame, Leemans died from a heart attack at age 66 at his condominium in Hillsboro Beach, Florida.
 He was interred at Gate of Heaven Cemetery in Silver Spring.